Normie004/XMLtree/README.txt

-Another legal XML tag not used in this lab is the "stand-alone" tag.
+Another legal XML tag not used is the "stand-alone" tag.
 This kind of tag combines both a start-tag and end-tag in one.
 It is identified with a '/' (slash) preceding the final >.
 (For example, the <foo/> is a stand-alone tag that is "self balancing".

 Describe briefly how you would modify Requirement 1 to allow this kind of tag.